saloot/ADS2023/project.md

 We also have a 20 bonus points on the final project's grade.
 Find out more at the bottom of this page.

 Important Notes:
-* Note that 30% of the project grade is for the final presentation.
+* 30% of the project grade is for the final presentation.
 * The projects should be **done individually**.
 * Please finalize your choice by **Sunday 28 Azar, 1400**.

 ## Reproducing the Result of a Paper
 For the first option, you can select a paper from the list below, and then reproduce their results.
 Please go through their abstract and select the paper of your choice by sending us an email.